tdwg/vocab/documentation-specification.md

 TDWG vocabularies will be associated with an HTTP IRI that represents the vocabulary itself.
 The vocabulary is distinct from the standard, since the vocabulary is just one part of the standard.
 For this reason, the vocabulary IRI will not be the same as the IRI that identifies the standard.
 When the vocabulary IRI is dereferenced by a client requesting media type text/html, the client SHOULD obtain a web page that links to term list documents (Fig. 3).
 Each term list document corresponds to one or more namespaces that include sets of terms.
 Usually, there will be at least one document that lists and describes terms defined in a namespace controlled by TDWG.
 The human-readable representation of that document will contain the normative definition of each TDWG-defined term.
 The machine-readable representation of that document will contain the minimal machine-readable metadata described in Sections 4.2 and 4.4.2.
 There MAY also be documents that list terms in namespaces outside of the standard or terms that are not defined by TDWG.
 Human-readable representations of these documents will contain links to the websites that define those terms.

-Term lists MAY include terms that are defined elsewhere, but assert additional properties for those terms that are not included in those terms' definitions.
+Term lists MAY include terms that are defined elsewhere, but that assert additional properties for those terms that are not included in those terms' definitions.
 Such extensions can add semantic layers that are desired by some users, but that are not desired by other users who need only the basic term definitions.
+Compartmentalizing vocabulary descriptions in this way enables a layered approach to vocabulary development where the development of a semantically richer vocabulary can be pursued independently of the development of "flat" vocabularies (terms and their definitions) [GBIF-KOS].

 ![](graphics/distributions.png)